-Wedding insurance is special event insurance that provides coverage for wedding mishaps such as venues closing, vendor no-shows, extreme weather, damaged gifts, sickness or injury and more.
-Optional liability and liquor liability coverage are also available to protect your interests from unfortunate mishaps such as a slips and falls or damage to property at the event.
+Wedding insurance is special event insurance that provides coverage for wedding mishaps such as venue closing, vendor no-shows, extreme weather, damaged gifts, sickness or injury and more.
+Optional liability and liquor liability coverage is also available to protect your interests from unfortunate mishaps such as slips and falls or damage to property at the event.
 A wedding can be a big investment — take a moment to get a quote and protect the memories that can last a lifetime.

 What Does Wedding Insurance Cover?

 Cancellation or Postponement Coverage

 - It helps to protect you from financial loss if your big day needs to be postponed or canceled due to family illness, extreme weather, or some other unexpected reason.